Aryeh King

-Aryeh Yitzhak King (אריה יצחק קינג; born November 7, 1973) is an Israeli right-wing activist and politician who currently serves as Deputy Mayor of Jerusalem and the founder of the Israel Land Fund.
+Arieh Yitzhak King (אריה יצחק קינג; born November 7, 1973) is an Israeli right-wing activist and politician who currently serves as Deputy Mayor of Jerusalem and the founder of the Israel Land Fund.
 King is prominent in his activities regarding Jewish residence in East Jerusalem.

 Biography

-Aryeh King's parents immigrated from England, and settled on Kibbutz Alumim in the Negev.
+Arieh King's parents immigrated from England, and settled on Kibbutz Alumim in the Negev.
 King enlisted in the Navy, continued his military service in the Givati Brigade, with the rank of lieutenant, and ended up in the "Samson" undercover unit.
 King holds a bachelor's degree in political science, Islam, and the Middle East from the Hebrew University of Jerusalem.
 King lives in the Ma'ale HaZeitim neighborhood on the Mount of Olives.
 He is married to Liska (Shirley), and is the father of six children.